dennisbenadict/dennisbenadict/README.md

 - 🌌 Completed Angular, now exploring .NET to strengthen my backend skills and grow as a full-stack developer.
 - 💬 Let's chat about React JS stack and Golang—my go-to technologies for building robust applications.
 - 📫 Got an idea, opportunity, or just want to geek out over code?
 Hit me up at: dennisbenadict123@gmail.com
-- ⚡ Fun fact: I think I'm funny, and I promise my code is less of a joke than I am!
+- 🧠 Fun fact: When I’m not coding, I’m either debugging or pretending to be productive!!